nfalbo213/pop-up_image/README.md

             <img class="zoomed-img" src="">
         </div>

+4) Copy and paste the rules in style.css to your project's CSS file.
+Exclude the `.pop-up-image` rules

-4) Add imagePopUp.js as a module in your HTML using:
+5) Add `imagePopUp.js` as a module in your HTML using:

+    `
     <script type="module" src="./[Your pathway here]/imagePopUp.js"></script>
+    `

-5) Add [Data Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*) to the images you wish to enlarge in your HTML.
-(As written, imagePopUp.js uses data-prod, but this can be changed to suit your project)
+6) Add [Data Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*) to the images you wish to enlarge in your HTML.
+(As written, `imagePopUp.js` uses data-prod, but this can be changed to suit your project)

-6) In imagePopUp.js, change and add 'if' statements in setImage() to include/match the Data Attributes of each image that you changed in Step 4.
+7) In `imagePopUp.js`, change and add 'if' statements in setImage() to include/match the Data Attributes of each image that you changed in Step 4.
 Then, change the source and alt-text to match your image.

 ## Questions

-Feel free to reach out with any questions! 😁
+Feel free to [reach out](https://nick.falbo.dev/#contact) with any questions! 😁